 - Terms and conditions of service and customer guarantees.

-Let’s take a brief look at the legal background to these requirements, including new GDPR content that you need for accessibility.
-We’ll also touch on things that aren’t necessarily legally required, but are certainly recommended.
+Let’s take a brief look at the legal background to these requirements, We’ll also touch on things that aren’t necessarily legally required, but are certainly recommended.

-This article is applicable to the UK and the EU, although some principals are good practice anywhere in the world.
+This article is applicable to the UK and the EU, although some principles are good practice anywhere in the world.